Mila Kunis Is Radiant As She Makes Hilarious Statement With Shirt

 “She layered a black down jacket over her casual look for warmth and added tan and black top-siders.
 The Ukraine-born beauty wore minimal makeup and left her long brunette tresses down.”

 Kunis made headlines during her pregnancy for her laid-back style as she sported a burgeoning baby bump.
-The actress wasted no time in getting her pre-baby body back as she was soon spotted wearing baggy jeans by paparazzi.
+The actress wasted no time in getting her pre-baby body back as she was soon spotted wearing baggy jeans by the paparazzi.

 In the January article, the Daily Mail stated Mila appeared to have gone back to her pre-baby weight just a month after giving birth.